 John has always been an active member of the The Mississippi Bar, serving as a past President of the Bolivar County Bar Association, and was a Commissioner of The Mississippi Bar representing the 11th Circuit for the years 2008-2010.
-Johnpreviously served on the Mississippi Bar’s Centennial Celebration committee, and was active in numerous American Bar Association committees.
-Johnhas been honored to be selected to participate in the James O. Dukes Professionalism Program for first year law students at the University of Mississippi.
+John previously served on the Mississippi Bar’s Centennial Celebration committee, and has been active in numerous American Bar Association committees.
+John has participated in the James O. Dukes Professionalism Program for first year law students at the University of Mississippi every year since 2016.
 In 2015, he was selected a “Leader in Law” by the Mississippi Business Journal.
 He is a life member of the University of Mississippi Alumni Association and is a former board member of the School of Law Board of Directors.

-John’s time at Delta State impacted his life in a big way, and he has always tried to give back to his alma mater.
-He is a former President of the Bolivar County alumni chapter for Delta State University for two terms, a former director of the DSU Foundation Board, and served on the National Alumni Association Board of Directors for 10 years as Secretary-Treasurer, President Elect, and finally, President of the National Alumni Association from 2008-2010.
+John’s time at Delta State impacted his life in a big way, and he has always tried to give back to the alma mater he loves.
+He is a former President of the Bolivar County alumni chapter for Delta State University for two terms, and served on the National Alumni Association Board of Directors for 10 years as Secretary-Treasurer, President Elect, and finally, President of the National Alumni Association from 2008-2010.
+He is presently a director of the Delta State University Foundation.
 He has been fortunate to work with the University as a member of 11 search committees for intercollegiate athletic coaches, and was a member of the University’s Athletic Committee for over 14 years.
 John served as a color analyst for the Delta State Sports Radio Network for seven years, and has appeared on ESPN3 and CSS as a sideline reporter for televised football broadcasts in addition to co-hosting a weekly radio show for the Statesmen Sports Network.
 He is a Sustaining Life Member of the Delta State University Alumni Association, and was the recipient of the Kent Wyatt Young Alumnus Service award at Delta State in 2004.
 In 2015, John was inducted into the Delta State University Alumni Hall of Fame for his contributions to civic life and dedication to the University.

-Above all else, John is married to Ashley Neal Cox, and is the proud parent of two boys, John Christopher Cox, Jr. and Walker Cox.
-In his spare time, John remains passionateabout the sport of tennis, where he has served as President of the Mississippi Tennis Association and is currently on the Board of Directors of USTA Southern.
+Above all else, John is married to Ashley Neal Cox, and is the proud parent of three boys, John Christopher Cox, Jr. Walker Cox, and Quinn Cox.
+In his spare time, John remains passionate about the sport of tennis, where he is a high school tennis coach, has served as President of the Mississippi Tennis Association and served multiple terms on the Board of Directors of USTA Southern.
 He is a rabid sports fan, and religiously follows his Delta State Statesmen and Ole Miss Rebel athletic teams, as well as the Boston Celtics.